symfony/symfony/src/Symfony/Component/Notifier/Bridge/Lox24/README.md

     // If not set or set 'auto', the automatic language detection by message text will be used ->voiceLanguage('en')
     // unix timestamp of SMS the delivery time.
-If 0 or not set, the message will be sent immediately ->deliveryAt(1710871761)
+If 0 or not set, the message will be sent immediately ->deliveryAt(new DateTime('2024-03-21 12:17:00'))
-    // set True per delete the message from the LOX24 database after delivery ->textDelete(true)
+    // set True to delete the message from the LOX24 database after delivery ->textDelete(true)
     // pass any string to the callback object ->callbackData('some_data_per_callback');